Bankole2000/cp-backend/README.md

-## Cribplug (Social Listings)
+## Relodger (Social Listings)

 -----------------------------------
 About:
-Cribplug is a social networking webapp for hosting spaces, finding Services, Offering Services, and sharing content.
+Relodger is a social networking webapp for hosting spaces, finding Services, Offering Services, and sharing content.

 ## Motivations